Written by Thomas Novack, PhD and Tamara Bushnik, PhD in collaboration with the MSKTC

 - Have someone stay with the person who is severely confused or agitated.

 - Keep exit doors locked.
 Consider some type of exit alarm, such as a bell attached to the door.

 - Consider a mat alarm under a bedside rug to alert others if the person gets up during the night.

 Things that can be more dangerous after a TBI and should be resumed only after consulting a health care professional: contact sports, horseback riding, swimming, hunting or access to firearms, power tools or sharp objects, riding recreational vehicles, and cooking without supervision.

 Individuals with brain injury should receive permission from a health care professional prior to using alcohol or other substances at any point after their injury.
 Also, NO DRIVING until approved by your doctor.

 Understanding TBI was developed by Thomas Novack, PhD and Tamara Bushnik, PhD in collaboration with the Model System Knowledge Translation Center.
-Portions of this document were adapted from materials developed by the Mayo Clinic TBIMS, Baylor Institute for Rehabilitation, and from Picking up the pieces after TBI: A guide for Family Members, by Angelle M. Sander, PhD, Baylor College of Medicine (2002).
+Portions of this document were adapted from materials developed by the University of Alabama TBIMS, Baylor Institute for Rehabilitation, New York TBIMS, Mayo Clinic TBIMS, Moss TBIMS, and from Picking up the pieces after TBI: A guide for Family Members, by Angelle M. Sander, PhD, Baylor College of Medicine (2002).

 The content is based on research and/or professional consesnsus.
 This content has been reviewed and approved by experts from the Traumatic Brain Injury Model Systems (TBIMS), funded by the National Institute of Diability, Independent Living, and Rehabilitation Research, as well as experts from the Polytrauma Rehabilitation Centerse (PRC), funded by the U.S. Department of Veterans Affairs.